2014 Odesa clashes: Involvement

 Governor of Odesa Oblast Volodymyr Nemyrovsky stated on 2 May 2014 that the conflict could have been avoided had police fulfilled their duties, and accused police of inciting the confrontation and taking bribes to switch allegiance to the separatists' side.
 Several police were seen donning the red armbands worn by anti-Maidan protesters.

 The leadership of the local police was then fired and may face criminal charges.
 Arsen Avakov, the interior minister, blamed local politicians for the events.
 People suspected of complicity include city council members, elections workers, police, relatives of former police officers, and active anti-Maidan campaigners.
 Twelve people were arrested, but their names were not disclosed.
 "The police in Odesa acted outrageously, possibly in a criminal fashion," Interior Minister Avakov stated.
 "The 'honor of the uniform' will offer no cover."
 He then announced the formation of a new civilian-based special police force named "Kyiv-1" to help police the city.

+ECHR ruling

+On 13 March, 2025, the European Court of Human Rights found Ukraine guilty of violating the article of the European Convention on Human Rights on the right to life, due to the inaction on 2 May 2014 which led to the deaths of 47 people.
+The court ordered the Ukrainian state to pay €15,000 in compensation to the relatives of each of the victims, and €12,000 to three plaintiffs who survived but suffered serious burns, totaling €114,700.
+While the court emphasized that the events were partially caused by Russia's attempts to destabilize Ukraine, it ruled that Ukrainian authorities did not do enough to prevent the tragedy and failed to initiate and conduct an effective investigation into the events.
+The court emphasized it did not view the participants through a political lens and all of the plaintiffs blamed Ukraine for the inaction, regardless if their family members were part of the Pro- or Anti-Maidan protests.
+The court recognized that escalatory Russian disinformation and propaganda instigated the violence, and certain officials named in the lawsuit fled to Russia and gained citizenship there.
+Ukraine's Department of Justice said they will provide a comprehensive analysis of ECHR's findings and draw up an action plan for the implementation of the ruling.